bitburner-official/bitburner-src/markdown/bitburner.darknet.promotestock.md

 ## Darknet.promoteStock() method

 Spends some time spreading propaganda about a stock to increase its volatility.
 This does not actually change the stock's forecasts, but a savvy investor can take advantage of the chaos.
-The effect scales with charisma, but degrades over time if left alone.
+The effect scales with charisma and the number of threads used, but degrades over time if left alone.

 **Signature:**